Michaelaalo/Covid19_Tableau_and_SQL_project/README.md

 ### Covid-19 Data Exploration

 #### Overview
-This project involves exploring and analyzing Covid-19 data using various SQL skills.
-The goal is to derive insights about the impact of Covid-19 across different countries and continents.
-Below is an explanation of each step, rephrased for clarity.
+This project involves exploring and analyzing Covid-19 data using various SQL techniques to gain insights into the pandemic's impact across different countries and continents.
+The results are then visualized using Tableau.

 #### Skills Demonstrated
-- Joins
+- **Joins**: Combining data from different tables.
-- Common Table Expressions (CTEs)
+- **Common Table Expressions (CTEs)**: Simplifying complex queries.
-- Temporary Tables
+- **Temporary Tables**: Storing intermediate results.
-- Window Functions
+- **Window Functions**: Performing calculations across a set of table rows.
-- Aggregate Functions
+- **Aggregate Functions**: Summarizing data.
-- Creating Views
+- **Creating Views**: Storing complex queries for reuse.
-- Converting Data Types
+- **Converting Data Types**: Ensuring data is in the correct format.

 #### Steps and Explanation